nyergler/in-depth-pdb/slides.rst

 * ``disable [bpnum]`` disables the given breakpoint.
 The breakpoint remains set, but will not be triggered when the line is encountered.
 * ``enable [bpnum]`` enables the given breakpoint.
+* ``ignore bpnum [count]`` will ignore a breakpoint for [count] hits.
-* ``clear`` clears the breakpoints specified.
+* ``clear [bpnum]`` clears the breakpoints specified.
 If no breakpoints are specified, prompt to clear all breakpoints.
-* ``ignore bpnum [count]`` will ignore a breakpoint for [count] hits.

 Breakpoint Conditions
 ---------------------